dotnet/docs/docs/core/testing/unit-testing-with-dotnet-test.md

 ---
 # Unit testing C# in .NET Core using dotnet test and xUnit

-This tutorial show how to build a solution containing a unit test project.
+This tutorial shows how to build a solution containing a unit test project and source code project.
 To follow the tutorial using a pre-built solution, [view or download the sample code](https://github.com/dotnet/samples/tree/master/core/getting-started/unit-testing-using-dotnet-test/) before you begin.
 For download instructions, see [Samples and Tutorials](../../samples-and-tutorials/index.md#viewing-and-downloading-samples).

 ## Create the solution

-In the section you create a solution that contains the source and test projects.
+In this section, you create a solution that contains the source and test projects.
 The completed solution has the following directory structure:

 The directory and file structure of the completed project: